 If you’re a little fuzzy on some of the terminology and products used to protect clear coats (like waxes, coatings, etc.), check out this article I wrote: Compound vs Clay, Polish & Glaze!
 7 Products to Understand.

-That is why some people I have seen use water plus a surfactant with their IPA mixtures.
-Water provides some lubrication, but it’s really not meant to be a paint-prep.
+Some people will use water plus a surfactant with their IPA mixtures.
+Water provides some lubrication, but it’s really not meant to be a paint prep.

 - The softer the clear coat the lower the percentage you should use.

-- Use it on an as-needed basis in sections
+- Use isopropyl alcohol on an as-needed basis…not after every wash

 - No need to apply any pressure to painted surfaces – the alcohol will do the work

 - The alcohol percentage you purchase does not matter as long as you dilute it correctly.

 - Purchase a spray bottle and distilled water to use with the alcohol